What is breast cancer?

 Chest radiation

 Radiation therapy is used to treat certain cancers, such as lymphoma, and in the past was used to treat diseases or conditions such as tuberculosis, postpartum mastitis, acne or an enlarged thymus gland.
-Women who received ionizing radiation therapy to the chest before age 30 and at least 8 years ago have an increased risk of breast cancer.
-The risk is higher for women who were treated during puberty.
+Receiving ionizing radiation therapy to the chest before age 30 and at least 8 years ago may increase the risk of breast cancer.
+The risk is higher for people who were treated during puberty.
+Talk with your doctor or nurse practitioner to find out more.

 -